Skip to main content

 Create Product

-Create a new product
+Create a new product.

 InputCommentsDefault

-Product NameThe name of the product.
+Product NameThe display name shown to customers for the product.

-Product TypeThe type of the product.
+Product TypeThe category that classifies the product.

 ShippableWhen true, this product can be shipped (i.e., physical goods).false